-These banana & cocoa muffins are the best way to satisfy your sweet tooth and reach your summer body goals at the same time.
-While a regular chocolate muffin has around 350 calories, these sugar and gluten free banana & cocoa muffins only have 150 calories!
+These banana & cocoa muffins are the best way to satisfy your sweet tooth without overdosing on sugar.
 The best thing about them though is that they really taste like a real muffin.
 The natural sweeteners I’ve used give these muffins just enough sweetness, making them a great breakfast or mid-day snack.
 Plus, they look so pretty that even the little ones will be crazy about them.

 For this recipe, I’ve used super ripe bananas – their skin was literally black, which makes the mixture even more naturally sweet.
 This is a great dessert to make when you’re left with a bunch of overripe bananas, which always happens to me.
 Oh, have I mentioned that this recipe is super easy to make?
 You literally throw all the ingredients in a bowl and mix them thoroughly.

 Yields: 15 muffins

 - 3 tbsp maple syrup

 - 3 tbsp honey

 - 1 tsp vanilla extract

 - 125g or 1/2 cup soft, juicy raisins

 - 1/4 tsp sea salt